resurfaceio/ndjson/README.md

 ## Usage

-This library is used by the Resurface database, for parsing log messages from loggers, and for generating export files.
+This library is used by the Resurface database, for parsing messages from loggers, and for writing export files.

 This library is also used by the open source [importer](https://github.com/resurfaceio/importer) utility, which reads compressed NDJSON files and loads them into a remote Resurface database.
 This is a great example of reading and processing